elenalomova/maps-of-content/README.md

 ## Support

-If you are enjoying the plugin then you can support my work and enthusiasm by at <a href="https://patreon.com/elenalomova">Pateron</a> or <a href="https://boosty.to/elenalomova">Boosty</a>
+If you are enjoying the plugin then you can support my work and enthusiasm at <a href="https://patreon.com/elenalomova">Pateron</a> or <a href="https://boosty.to/elenalomova">Boosty</a>